HILL-TOPCONSULTANCY/hilltop-s3-static-web/README.md

    - The lowest-cost storage class for long-term data storage.
    - Retrieval times are slower (up to 12 hours), making it ideal for data that is rarely accessed.

-### Conclusion

-Amazon S3 provides flexible, secure, and highly durable storage for a wide range of use cases.
-By understanding the various **S3 policies**, you can control who has access to your data, ensuring that sensitive information is protected.
+- Amazon S3 provides flexible, secure, and highly durable storage for a wide range of use cases.
+- By understanding the various **S3 policies**, you can control who has access to your data, ensuring that sensitive information is protected.
 Meanwhile, **storage classes** allow you to optimize costs based on how frequently your data is accessed.
-Together, these features make S3 a powerful tool for data management and storage in the cloud.
+- Together, these features make S3 a powerful tool for data management and storage in the cloud.
 ---
 # S3 Static Website Setup